“[Endure’s story] lifts the spirit as effectively as the elegantly executed production moves the body.”

 Meet at the Start Line (our box office) and pin on your numbered race bib.

-Follow the performer 5km (3mi) through Central Park — walking, optionally running, observing at your own pace, distance, and discretion.
+Follow the performer on a 5km (3mi) site specific journey — walking, optionally running, observing at your own pace, distance, and discretion.

 Hear her thoughts